 Enemy combatant detention is as old as warfare - and wartime detention illustrates pointedly the tendency of detention authorities to narrow over time.
 In premodern times, the victor's power over the captured enemy was plenary.
 Male prisoners were killed, while captured women and children could be adopted as full members of the victorious tribe.
 Once the development of settled agricultural settlements and the concomitant need for manpower made slaves a valuable commodity, captives in warfare (including civilians) were enslaved and became the chattel of the victor, though the prisoners could still be killed at the whim or convenience of their masters.
 The maxim inter arma silent leges suggests that the Romans did not consider their wartime conduct subject to law.
-According to Grotius, that the Roman Satirist has founded an adage upon it, and said, that when you can sell a prisoner for a slave, it would be absurd to kill him."
+According to Grotius, [t] he right of putting prisoners of war to death, was so generally received a maxim, that the Roman Satirist has founded an adage upon it, and said, that when you can sell a prisoner for a slave, it would be absurd to kill him."